bbawj/note-vault/Notes/Transaction Management.md

 #### Limitations
 Cannot commit a transaction without first writing all its changed data to disk.
 This means we will need many disk I/O for each transaction.
 ### Redo Logging
 Do not write all changed data to disk before committing.
-Write to the main memory log file all the changes to the DB, and perform recovery by redoing effects of committed transactions before the crash.
+Write to the main memory log file all the changes to the DB, and commit before any changes are written to disk.
+Perform recovery by redoing effects of committed transactions before the crash.
 ![](https://i.imgur.com/Zhule0H.png)
 > [!Rules]
 > If a transaction modifies X, then both <T,x,v> and COMMIT T must be written to disk before OUTPUT(X).
 Order of writing to disk: